- New York

 The Big Apple is the birthplace of gay life and of the gay pride movement.
 It's the home of Stonewall which led to all of the gay pride events around the world, and most of Manhattan (and now even parts of Brooklyn) is one giant gayborhood.
 From Greenwich Village to Chelsea, with their Christopher Street and 8th Avenue having gays heading down to the multitude of gay bars, clubs, and shops at any time of the day.

-The world's most gay-friendly city is now even more friendly with California allowing same-sex marriage.
+The world's most gay-friendly city became even more friendly when California allowed same-sex marriage before the rest of the country did.
 It's the world's original gay Mecca, and although New York may have surpassed it in diversity, it's in San Francisco's Castro District that you still feel like you're at the center of the gay world.
 There are gay events and attractions happening throughout the year, complementing the offer of gay and gay-friendly bars and restaurants.

-Most people don't realize it but Berlin may actually be Europe's gayest capital.
+Most people don't realize it, but Berlin may actually be Europe's gayest capital.
 It seems to have the most gay attractions in the world, including a gay museum and a gay memorial (pictured above).
 This hedonistic city is so open-minded it's elected an openly gay mayor, and gay bars are also straight bars.
-There are dozens of attractions and therefore several gay publications telling you what's going on.

 It's the world's most liberal city so it's naturally very gay.
 Its legendary open-mindedness goes back to the early 1800s when homosexuality was decriminalized and when the Netherlands became the first country to allow same-sex marriage.
 Gay couples are seen walking hand-in-hand down Amsterdam's canals, and it's on the waterfront that you'll find the first gay monument in the world, inaugurated in 1987 (pictured above).